-A hard copy and digital academic folder are maintained for each student, and includes the Personal Program Plan, application for admission, high school transcripts, standardized test scores reports, and transcripts from colleges attended.
+A digital academic folder is maintained for each student, and includes the Personal Program Plan, application for admission, high school transcripts, standardized test scores reports, and transcripts from colleges attended.
 These files are open for student review upon request.
 All information in a student's file is confidential.